 To learn more, take a look at Braven’s Jobs Report.

-This role is part of the Greater Boston regional team and reports directly to the Senior Director of the Greater Boston Region.
+This role is part of the New York regional team and reports directly to the Senior Director.

 Strategy and Career Coaching (55%)